jdupuy/libcbt/README.md

 cbt_Tree *cbt = cbt_CreateAtDepth(myMaximumDepth, myInitializationDepth);
 ```
 Note that the initialization depth must be less or equal to the maximum depth of the CBT.
-Always remember to release the meomory once you're done with your CBT
+Always remember to release the meomory once you're done with your CBT:
 ```c
 cbt_Release(cbt);
 ```